rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 }
 ```

-We can check that the nodeport has opened a random port (from the 30000+) in each Node, and bind it
+We can see that the NodePort has opened a random port (from 30000+) on each Node, and bound it
-his the port of HTTP and HTTPS.
+to the HTTP and HTTPS ports.

 And with that you can create several Route Shardings in the same OpenShift Nodes, avoiding to have
 specific nodes only for your IngressController (if you want obviously :D), spending less resources.